-Social media managers are responsible for managing the various channels that their company or organization uses in social media, be it to deliver a specific message, enhance the public image or increase visibility.
+Social media managers are responsible for managing the various social media channels that their company or organization uses, be it to deliver a specific message, enhance the public image or increase visibility.
 To this end, they develop a suitable communication strategy for their own objectives and target audiences.
 They establish profiles and groups in the respective channels and forums, create the content for these and keep it up-to-date.
 Depending on the size and type of company, social media management can be carried out by a single person, a whole department or be one of the tasks of the media spokesperson.

 In many cases, however, the goal of social media activities is not only the creation of content, but also online marketing, i.e. increasing awareness of the institution, maintaining its image or social branding.
 In order to be found by internet users as quickly and easily as possible, targeted search engine optimization (SEO) is particularly important.